Longo Lab Members

 Science Writer

 Vanessa holds a PhD in biomedical sciences from the University of California San Diego and a bachelor's degree in chemistry and biology from Metropolitan State University of Denver.
 Her thesis work focused on genetically engineering human induced pluripotent stem cell derived neurons and using them to evaluate the effects of small molecules on Alzheimer's disease pathways.
-After graduate school, Vanessa worked in the biotech industry where she used a variety of genetic and molecular biology approaches to support cell therapy and drug development projects.
+After graduate school, Vanessa worked as a scientist in the biotech industry where she used a variety of genetic and molecular biology approaches to support cell therapy and drug development projects.
 Vanessa enjoys the challenge of communicating complex scientific ideas both visually and in writing.
-She served on the outreach committee with the Association for Women in Science (AWIS) where she developed hands on scientific demonstrations for lay-audiences, crafted educational material, authored articles for the AWIS newsletter, and photographed outreach events.
-Vanessa has published her research in peer reviewed journals and has authored abstracts and slide decks that have been selected for presentation at international scientific conferences.
-In her free time Vanessa enjoys making and viewing art, taking dance classes, and spending time with her family and pets.
+She has published her research in peer reviewed journals and has authored abstracts and slide decks that have been selected for presentation at international scientific conferences.
+Vanessa served on the outreach committee with the Association for Women in Science (AWIS) where she developed hands-on scientific demonstrations for lay-audiences, crafted educational material, authored newsletter articles, and photographed outreach events.
+In her free time Vanessa enjoys making and viewing art, taking dance classes, reading, and spending time with her family and pets.
 Vanessa aspires to merge her love of science, art, and writing to help researchers communicate their findings to both scientific and general audiences.

 Life Science Research Professionals